What AI agents are, how they automate business processes, and how they differ from RPA and assistants

 • 1.
 Sales automation and customer service

-Employees spend 60% of their working time on repetitive actions: collecting data, transferring information, and approvals.
+Employees spend 60% of their working time on repetitive tasks: data collection, information transfer, and approvals.
 These tasks slow growth and reduce team efficiency.
-The solution is AI agents that take on complex processes end to end: they plan the steps, use digital tools, and deliver a finished business result without human involvement.
-Employees spend up to 60% of their time on routine — AI agents replace entire business processes, cutting costs and speeding up task completion.
+The solution is AI agents, which take on complex processes end to end: they plan steps, use digital tools, and deliver a finished business result without human involvement.
+Employees spend up to 60% of their time on routine work - AI agents replace entire business processes, reducing costs and speeding up task completion.

-Unlike RPA and assistants, AI agents work autonomously: they plan the steps themselves, use APIs, and achieve results without human involvement.
-Agent-based automation is applied in sales, analytics, HR, logistics, finance, and manufacturing — from recruiting to demand forecasting.
-CIS cases (Sber, StroyGrad) show conversion growth of up to +18%, a staff workload reduction of up to -35%, and up to 70% of requests handled without human involvement.
+Unlike RPA and assistants, AI agents work autonomously: they plan steps themselves, use APIs, and achieve results without human involvement.
+Agent-based automation is used in sales, analytics, HR, logistics, finance, and manufacturing - from recruiting to demand forecasting.
+CIS cases (Sber, StroyGrad) show conversion growth of up to 18%, a reduction in staff workload of up to 35%, and up to 70% of requests processed without human involvement.

-Deploying an AI agent takes preparation: a process audit, clean data, a pilot team, and clear KPIs — from lower AHT to higher CSAT and budget savings.
-We break down what an AI agent does, in which scenarios it outperforms RPA and assistants, which tasks it solves, and how to measure the real value of a deployment.
+Implementing an AI agent requires preparation: process audits, clean data, a pilot team, and clear KPIs - from reducing AHT to increasing CSAT and saving budget.
+We explain what an AI agent does, in which scenarios it is more effective than RPA and assistants, what tasks it solves, and how to measure the real value of implementation.

 What an AI agent is and how it works

 An AI agent is a system based on large language models (LLMs) that solves multi-step tasks on its own.
-While an AI assistant helps a human (finding information, generating text), an agent acts independently.
-It receives a general task, breaks it into steps, uses the necessary tools, and delivers a finished result — a report, a calculation, a segmentation, a request.
-AI agents differ from other solutions in that they work autonomously and flexibly.
+If an AI assistant helps a person by searching for information or generating text, an agent acts independently.
+It receives a general task, breaks it into steps, uses the required tools, and delivers a finished result - a report, calculation, segmentation, or request.
+AI agents differ from other solutions because they operate autonomously and flexibly.

-ResultAI agents, RPA and assistants.AI agents, RPA and assistants.Executes a business process and delivers a finished result (a request, a completed transaction).
+ResultProvides information, text, and ideas.Transfers data from one system to another.Executes a business process and delivers a finished result (a request, a completed transaction).

 What an AI agent does: 6 key functions in business

 According to IBM, by the end of 2025 the share of processes performed by AI agents will grow from 3% to 25%.
-This means that every fourth business process will run without human involvement.
-Below are the main areas where the AI agent delivers the greatest efficiency.
+That means every fourth business process will be carried out without human involvement.
+Below are the main areas where an AI agent shows the greatest effectiveness.

 1. Sales automation and customer service